 Believe it or not, my favorite dish on the menu is their fish sticks, though we have yet to have a daily special we haven’t loved.

 Skip One is a fisherman’s kind of spot.
 The building is small and nothing to look at, aside from a pair of anthropomorphic shrimps in questionable positions.

 The fish is some of the freshest we have experienced in the world.
-In fact, its freshness competes on a global level even when we lived beachfront in Thailand, visited Borneo, live in Perú, and England.
+In fact, its freshness competes on a global level even when we lived beachfront in Thailand, visited Borneo, lived in Perú, and England.
 Listen carefully.
 Diners visit Skip One for one reason and one reason only, incredibly fresh seafood – they do not visit for the sides, you shouldn’t either.
 The dining rooms (3) offer kitsch but that’s not the reason to visit either.
 It’s award-winning seafood, served at dinner only – they won’t be serving breakfast any time soon and I haven’t seen any gluten-free options.

 Skip One serves both a broth-based conch soup and a New England Clam Chowder.
 Do the unthinkable – ask them to mix them.
 It’s not on the menu, but it’s a known favorite even though it seems like it shouldn’t be.

 Our favorite dish is the shell-on Spicy Shrimp (one pound if we are sharing.)
 Soaked in butter and seasoned with a cajun blend and old bay, this bib-required meal is one of the first we race to eat when visiting the Fort Myers area.

 Pro tip: upsize your shrimp two levels ($1 per level) to larger crustaceans, it’s less work and more satisfying.
 If you order something without hush puppies, add them, with butter and honey.
 You’ll be fat when you leave, but you’ll leave happy.